sunnythecode/PongAgent/README.md

-# Pong AI with Reinforcement Learning
+# Pong Agent with Reinforcement Learning

 This project implements an AI agent to play a version of Pong using **PyTorch** and **PyGame**, utilizing reinforcement learning concepts.
 The agent learns to control the left paddle and maximize its score over training epochs by interacting with the environment.